edoandcode/three-type-materials/README.md

 `useMap: [boolean]`  -->  defines if the texture generated is appliead to the map property of the material.
 The looks of the text is defined by the options passed at class instancing time.
 Default is true.

 `useAlphaMap: [boolean]` --> defines if the texture generated is applied to alphaMap property, in that case the text is used to alter the opacity of the material.
 Default is false.
 See the official three.js documentation for details on how to properly use alphaMap.
-`alphaSpace: [String]` --> accepted value are 'inner' or 'outer'.
+`alphaSpace: [String]` --> accepted value are `'inner'` or `'outer'`.
 If 'inner' is setted the opacity is applied to the body of the text; otherwise if 'outer' is setted the background is affected and the text will be fully opaque.
 `alphaIntensity: [float value]` --> value between 0 and 1.
 Determines how much the alphaMap affect the material transparency.

 `useEmissiveMap: [boolean]` --> defines if the texture generated is applied to emissiveMap property, in that case the text is used to alter the emissive color of the materials.
 Default is false.
 See the official three.js documentation for details on how to properly use emissiveMap.